semower/handbook/README.md

 # HOT Humanitarian Data Handbook

+# What is this and why?

+This repository is an experiment in using version control (git, and for the moment GitHub) as a default-open management tool.

+It is intended to he desire to be open by default.
+Rather than the default being a document that requires permission to view, which is opened to others if needed, a document is default open to _the entire world_ and restricted if needed.
+-

 ## Data/Programs team

 This is the division of the team, under the Director of Humanitarian Data, that is generally responsible for in-person data collection activities undertaken by HOT itself, as opposed to by communities in the larger HOT and humanitarian mapping community.